squid-cache/squid-cache.github.io/docs/Features/AddonHelpers.md

     [request-ID SP] action SP size SP body LF

-... where `SP` is an ASCII space character, and `LF` is an ASCII new line character (\\n), and the other fields are documented below.
+... where `SP` is an ASCII space character, `LF` is an ASCII new line character (\\n), and the other fields are documented below.

 :warning: The `body` field usually contains new line characters.
 Use the